 1928 Has two paintings selected for an Opportunity Gallery group show in November.
 Friendship with Mark Rothko begins.

 1929 Awarded the Atheneum Prize for Brooklyn Bridge (1929; whereabouts unknown) in the annual Connecticut Academy of Fine Arts Exhibition in March.
 Duncan Philips purchases Winter Riders (1929) for the Philips Memorial Gallery, Washington D.C. in October.
-Meets Alfred Gottlieb.
+Meets Adolph Gottlieb.

 1930 Awarded Mr. And Mrs. Frank G. Logan Prize for White Horse (1930; whereabouts unknown) in the annual watercolor exhibition at the Art Institute of Chicago in December.

 1932 Birth of daughter March Avery on October 12.
 Vacations with Gottlieb, Rothko, and Barrett Newman in Gloucester for the summer.
 Makes drypoints with discarded copper plates.

 1935 Joins the Valentine Gallery.
 First one man show in March.
 Dr. Albert Barnes purchases The Nursemaid (1934; Barnes Foundation, Merion, PA) out of the exhibition.

 1938 Works briefly for the Works Progress Administration/Federal Art Project.
 Travels to the Gaspe Peninsula, Quebec, Canada in the summer.
 Stops attending the Art Students League